CenlingH/CS307-Modeling-and-Learning-DS/README.md

-# CS307-Modeling-and-Learning-DS--UIUC
+# CS307 Modeling and Learning in Data Science
-uiuc cs307 24spring modeling and learning in data science
+cs307 24spring modeling and learning in data science